Our Policy Statement

 Our websites and mobile applications may contain links to websites owned and operated by other organisations.
 When you click on one of these links, you are moving to another website.
 Unless stated otherwise, we are not responsible for the privacy practices of, or any content on, those linked websites.
 We encourage you to read the privacy policies and other terms that apply to those websites as they may differ from this Policy, and if you have any privacy concerns, we encourage you to contact those website providers directly.

-Access and correction of personal information
+Access, correction and deletion of personal information

 In the case of requesting access to CCTV footage, we have a corporate procedure, developed to conform with the Privacy Act that governs our use and release of CCTV footage.
 It may also be the case that we are unable to release CCTV footage if there is an investigation or legal action pending.

-If you wish to update the personal information that we may hold, please contact our Privacy Officer privacy@stockland.com.au.
+If you wish to update or delete the personal information that we may hold, please contact our Privacy Officer privacy@stockland.com.au.
 If we disagree that there are grounds for amending your personal information, we will inform you of the reasons and add a note to the personal information stating that you disagree with it.

 Complaints and concerns about your privacy